AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/iab/dataset.md

 ![](../../../images/governance-privacy-security/consent/iab/dataset/profile-privacy-structure.png)

-From here, repeat the above steps to add the following additional mixins to the schema:
+From here, repeat the above steps to add the following additional field groups to the schema:

 * [!UICONTROL IdentityMap]
 * [!UICONTROL Data capture region for Profile]